-ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS ► ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS CITY СІТУ FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 \$10,001 - \$100,000 ACQUIRED DISPOSED Over \$1,000,000 FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 \$10,001 - \$100,000 ACQUIRED DISPOSED Over \$1,000,000 NATURE OF INTEREST NATURE OF INTEREST Ownership/Deed of Trust Easement Ownership/Deed of Trust Easement Leasehold Other Leasehold Other IF RENTAL PROPERTY, GROSS INCOME RECEIVED IF RENTAL PROPERTY, GROSS INCOME RECEIVED □ \$0 - \$499 □ \$500 - \$1,000 □ \$1,001 - \$10,000 ☐ \$0 - \$499 ☐ \$500 - \$1,000 ☐ \$1,001 - \$10,000 S10,001 - \$100,000 OVER \$100,000 ☐ \$10,001 - \$100,000 ☐ OVER \$100,000 SOURCES OF RENTAL INCOME: If you own a 10% or greater interest, list the name of each tenant that is a single source of income of \$10,000 or more.
+ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS ► ASSESSOR'S PARCEL NUMBER OR STREET ADDRESS CITY CITY FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 \$10,001 - \$1,000,000 ACQUIRED DISPOSED Over \$1,000,000 FAIR MARKET VALUE IF APPLICABLE, LIST DATE: \$2,000 - \$10,000 \$10,001 - \$100,000 ACQUIRED DISPOSED Over \$1,000,000 NATURE OF INTEREST NATURE OF INTEREST Ownership/Deed of Trust Easement ☐ Ownership/Deed of Trust ☐ Easement Leasehold Leasehold Other IF RENTAL PROPERTY, GROSS INCOME RECEIVED IF RENTAL PROPERTY, GROSS INCOME RECEIVED \$0 - \$499 \$500 - \$1,000 \$1,001 - \$10,000 \$ \$0 - \$499 \$ \$500 - \$1,000 \$ \$1,001 - \$10,000 \$10,001 - \$100,000 OVER \$100,000 S10,001 - \$100,000 OVER \$100,000 SOURCES OF RENTAL INCOME: If you own a 10% or greater interest, list the name of each tenant that is a single source of income of \$10,000 or more.
 SOURCES OF RENTAL INCOME: If you own a 10% or greater interest, list the name of each tenant that is a single source of income of \$10,000 or more.
-None None You are not required to report loans from a commercial I business on terms available to members of the public will loans received not in a lender's regular course of business. ithout regard to your official status.
-Personal loans and NAME OF LENDER NAME OF LENDER ADDRESS (Business Address Acceptable) ADDRESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) INTEREST RATE TERM (Months/Years) % % HIGHEST BALANCE DURING REPORTING PERIOD HIGHEST BALANCE DURING REPORTING PERIOD \$500 - \$1,000 \$1,001 - \$10,000 ☐ \$500 - \$1,000 ☐ \$1,001 - \$10,000 S10,001 - \$100,000 OVER \$100,000 S10,001 - \$100,000 OVER \$100,000 Guarantor, if applicable Guarantor, if applicable Guarantor, if applicable Comments: ☐ Guarantor, if applicable
+None None without regard to your official status.
+Personal loans and business on terms available to members of the public business on terms available to members of the public loans received not in a lender's regular course of business. without regard to your official status.
+Personal loans and iness must be disclosed as follows: business on terms available to members of the public loans received not in a lender's regular course of business of Lender without regard to your official status.
+Personal loans and iness must be disclosed as follows: NAME OF LENDER business on terms available to members of the public loans received not in a lender's regular course of business Address Acceptable) ADDRESS (Business Address Acceptable) without regard to your official status.
+Personal loans and iness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable) business on terms available to members of the public loans received not in a lender's regular course of business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER without regard to your official status.
+Personal loans and iness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER business on terms available to members of the public loans received not in a lender's regular course of business of Lender ADDRESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) without regard to your official status.
+Personal loans and iness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE TERM (Months/Years) business on terms available to members of the public loans received not in a lender's regular course of business Address Acceptable) BUSINESS ACTIVITY, IF ANY, OF LENDER INTEREST RATE Whose Whose Whose TERM (Months/Years) without regard to your official status.
+Personal loans and iness must be disclosed as follows: NAME OF LENDER ADDRESS (Business Address Acceptable) business on terms available to members of the public loans received not in a lender's regular course of business received not in a lender's received not received not in a lender's received not received without regard to your official status.
+Personal loans and iness must be disclosed as follows: NAME OF LENDER